 From winter to summer sports, Vancouver has a wide variety of excellent sport facilities that cater to all types and levels of sporting events.
 Some of the facilities include:

 BC Place is a year-round, multi-purpose sports, exhibition and entertainment open-air facility with a cable-supported retractable roof that is the largest of its kind in the world.
 Its transformation takes just 20 minutes.
 With seating for 54,500 (expandable based on configuration) and over 242,000 sq. ft. of event space, BC Place is home to some of Vancouver’s largest events.

 BC Place is home to the Vancouver Whitecaps FC MLS franchise, the BC Lions Football Club and the BC Sports Hall of Fame.
 It was the host venue for the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games.

 > Click here to view the Sport Tourism Brochure

-Situated in the heart of Vancouver's entertainment district, Rogers Arena (formerly GM Place) is one of the most active entertainment venues in North America.
-It's home to the Vancouver Canucks NHL Hockey team and the Hockey Canada Centre of Excellence, and will be the primary hockey venue for the 2010 Olympic and Paralympic Winter Games.
-Maximum Capacity: 20,000; Square Footage: 24,000.
+Situated in the heart of Vancouver's entertainment district, Rogers Arena is one of the most active sports and entertainment venues in North America.
+It has a maximum seating capacity of 20,000 (depending on the event) and over 24,000 sq. ft. of event space.Rogers Arena is home to the Vancouver Canucks NHL hockey team, and was the primary hockey venue for the Vancouver 2010 Olympic and Paralympic Winter Games.

 For further information on Vancouver's facilities, please contact Tourism Vancouver's Sport Tourism Team.